dogokit/dogokit-stack-all/README.md

   - GraphQL Code Generator ⭐ — ?
   - GraphCDN ⭐ — ?
   - Nexus GraphQL ⭐ — ?
-  - [Apollo GraphQL](https://www.apollographql.com/) ⭐ — Supergraph: unify APIs, microservices, and databases in a composable graph.
+  - [Apollo GraphQL](https://www.apollographql.com/) ⭐ — Supergraph to unify APIs, microservices, and databases in a composable graph.
 Unifies GraphQL across your apps and services, unlocking faster delivery for your engineering teams.
 - REST API ⭐⭐⭐ — ?
   - Still needed in case of an alternative or public API release
 - tRPC — ?